Best Dolby Vision TVs Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Dolby Vision TVs you can buy in 2021.

 This state-of-the-art Sony flagship is one of the best Dolby Vision TVs we've ever clapped eyes on.
 The petite 48in OLED panel is the perfect size for most living rooms and features a design that wows with an ultra-slim bezel.

 Those premium looks are matched by premium performance, thanks in part to the presence of Sony’s X1 Ultimate processor.
-Images are punchy, natural and packed with an incredibly level of detail, especially in the darker areas.
+Images are punchy, natural and packed with an incredible level of detail, especially in the darker areas.
 Motion is handled beautifully – and with a deftness that eclipses the five-star LG CX OLED (below).

 The presence of Google's Android TV platform serves up a superb app offering including Netflix, Amazon Prime Video, Disney+, Google Play Movies & TV and Rakuten, all in 4K and HDR (Dolby Vision in the cases of Netflix and Disney+).
-The Apple TV app was missing at the time of our review but Sony assures us that it's coming soon.

 Downsides?
 Well, surprisingly for such a cutting-edge TV, the A9 lacks some next-gen HDMI features such as 4K@120Hz (HFR) and VRR (Variable Refresh Rate), which is bad news for gamers planning to hook up a PS5 or Xbox Series X.